Will Corbin: Professional career

-Jacksonville Jaguars

 On August 24, 2015, Corbin signed with the Jacksonville Jaguars.
 Corbin was released September 4, 2015, after two preseason games with the Jaguars.

-Saskatchewan Roughriders

 Corbin signed with the Saskatchewan Roughriders on May 30, 2016.
 Corbin was released on June 12, 2016.

-Washington Valor

 Corbin was assigned to the Washington Valor on January 10, 2017.

-Atlanta Legends

 Corbin was signed by the Atlanta Legends of the Alliance of American Football, but was waived before the start of the 2019 regular season.